Raathigesh/Raathigesh.github.io/_posts/2016-03-13-Redux-Simplified.md

 You might ask what's `Object.assign({}, state, { authorized: action.data });` is all about.
 We can't we just do `state.authorized = action.data`?

-Well we can't because doing `state.authorized = action.data`? is directly mutating the state which is not recommended.
-What we should be doing is returning a new state it self which is what `Object.assign({}, state, { authorized: action.data });` does.
+Well, We can't because doing `state.authorized = action.data`? is directly mutating the state which is not recommended.
+What we should be doing is returning a new state itself which is what `Object.assign({}, state, { authorized: action.data });` does.

 #### Container Component

 ##### React Dump component
-A dump react component doesn't really care about from where its getting its data from.
-A dump component accepts everthing through props.
+A dump React component doesn't really care about from where it's getting its data from.
+A dump component accepts everything through props.

 ##### React Smart Component
 A container component is also known as a smart component.
 A container component provides the information needed for the dump components.